 Boa Shoe Lace

 This specialty lace is completely different from your normal lace.
 Instead of using classic laces, boa shoelaces are thin stainless steel wires that you adjust using a turning knob, which can loosen, tighten, or snap your laces into place.
+They are especially common on other technical footwear like cycling shoes and ski boots.

 Okay, so this isn’t really a shoe part, but it does impact the fit and feel of your shoe.
 The last simply refers to the 3D mold that is used to construct a running shoe.
 Think of the shape of the shoe when you look straight-on at the outer sole.